topimage

 The Japanese cement industry commenced the actual production of cement in 1875.
 The decades since have witnessed the relented pursuit of technological development, economic growth as a construction basic materials industry and other steady expansion and progress.
 Today, the sector ranks as a world leader in terms of production, quality, energy-saving technology, labor productivity, industrial waste and byproduct technological initiatives and on other fronts.

-As of April 2023, the industry’s production scale spanned 30 plants owned by 16 companies, supporting clinker production capacity of 53 million tons.
+As of April 2024, the industry’s production scale spanned 28 plants owned by 16 companies, supporting clinker production capacity of 50 million tons.

 Cement plants are located around Japan.
-There are particular high concentrations, however, in the Kyushu region (6 plants) and Yamaguchi Prefecture (4 plants), both areas known for their rich limestone resources, and the Kanto district - the nation’s largest cement consumption market (6 plants).
-At present, there are large-scale plants with annual clinker production capacity of over 6 million tons.
-Furthermore, around clinker production capacity per plant stands at approximately 1.8 million tons.
+There are particular high concentrations, however, in the Kyushu region (5 plants) and Yamaguchi Prefecture (4 plants), both areas known for their rich limestone resources, and the Kanto district - the nation’s largest cement consumption market (6 plants).

 • Top page